 Good roads lead into Andorra from both Spain and France.
 If you can, wait until you reach Andorra to fuel up as it is about a quarter cheaper compared to the neighbouring countries Spain and France.

-Andorra La Vella can be explored on foot, but outside the capital you need a car or take the bus.
+Andorra La Vella can be explored on foot, but outside the capital you may need a car or take the bus.
+Anyhow, if you enjoy walking and have time and fitness to spare, it is very possible to walk around Andorra.
+Especially easy walk is offered between Andorra la Vella and Les Escaldes, which can be easily mistaken to be the same city since they are interconnected.
 Taxis are available, but phone ahead.
 They are relatively expensive as well.

 Roads are good and mostly tarred, but some roads are narrow and winding.
 You can rent cars in Andorra La Vella but most people have their own cars or have rented cars in France or Spain.
 Traffic drives on the right and your national driver's licence or international driving permit will be sufficient.